parasaurolophus/home-automation/README.md

 for centuries.)
 The _node-red-dashboard_ component, supplied by Node-RED's core development team, suffers from the kind of "bit rot" that always -- no, really, _always_ -- infects open source projects' repositories while community-supplied components vary widely in their quality.
 Support by their authors is often intermittent and ephemeral.
 That is why these flows are designed to rely on as few add-on components as possible.
 They use core nodes such as `function` and `http request` to utilize the various device API's directly rather than using node packages that wrap them because this reduces exposure to defects and deficiencies in third-party components.
-The one critical bit of functionality that is implemented as a community supplied node package was created by the same author for the specific needs of accessing the Philips Hue Bridge SSE API from within these flows.
+The critical bits of functionality that are implemented as community supplied node packages were created by the same author for the specific needs of accessing the Philips Hue Bridge SSE API from within these flows.